QuaSi-Software/Documentation/docs/resie_input_file_format.md

 ReSiE automatically converts the time series data of the profiles to the time step of the simulation, specified at `simulation_parameters": "time_step_seconds":`.
 Aggregation as well as segmentation of intensive (`is_power;true` for e.g. temperatures) and extensive values (`is_power;false` for e.g. energies) can be performed.
 Segmentation of intensive values is done using linear interpolation between the original time steps.
 During segmentation of extensive values instead, ReSiE divides the original value evenly among the smaller intervals.
 This means, each smaller time segment within a larger one receives the same value, effectively spreading the original value evenly over the time it covers.
 With extensive aggregation, the sum of the original values that compose the new time step is calculated, while with intensive values, the mean of the original values is taken to obtain the corresponding value of the new profile.

-Please note that currently only exact dividers or multiples of the time steps of the simulation and the profiles can be handeled by the algorithm (e.g. 60 min --> 15 min or 15 min --> 30 min).
+Please note that currently only exact dividers or multiples of the time steps of the simulation and the profiles can be handled by the algorithm (e.g. 60 min --> 15 min or 15 min --> 30 min).
 Otherwise an error will arise, like for 15 min --> 6 min or 15 min --> 20 min.